 You do have the right to initially lodge a written appeal to the Managing Director.
 Should the response or action be unsatisfactory, then you have the right to appeal to the NFI Academic Appeals Committee and subsequently ASQA could become involved.

 This committee will review the circumstances of the dispute and make a decision on the matter.
 Should you require a hearing, a meeting will be organised to discuss the grievance.
 Conditions regarding the committee review process would be provided to the complainant prior to the review occurring.

-The terms and conditions on this website include this academic appeals and complaint procedure and applies to any third part training organisations namely, Walker and Miller Training Services and Alpha Training.
+The terms and conditions on this website include this academic appeals and complaint procedure and applies to any third part training organisations namely, Walker and Miller Training Services.